Multicultural Initiatives Director

 - Evidence of significant programmatic experience (planning, event management, evaluation)

-- Demonstrated knowledge and understanding of social justice, intersectionality and marginalized identities
+- Demonstrated knowledge and understanding of systemic and current equity, diversity and inclusion issues (such as social justice, intersectionality, historic and current events, and marginalized identities)

-- Focused work that demonstrates knowledge of effective retention initiatives for underrepresented racial and ethnic minority students
+- Focused work that demonstrates knowledge of effective retention initiatives for ethnic and racially diverse populations

-- Experience collaborating with internal and external partners
+- Experience working within coalitions/teams and within the community including internal and external partners

-- Experience initiating and managing fundraising and/or grant opportunities
+- Budget management experience, including initiating and managing fundraising and/or grant opportunities

 - Provides leadership and direction to the Multicultural Student Services (MSS) office